Communication vs. Comprehension: Why Talking Doesn't Always Fix It

 When you find yourself explaining the same boundary for the fifth time, you are no longer communicating; you are **begging**.
 You start drafting long, emotionally exhausting text paragraphs, trying to find the magical combination of words that will unlock his empathy.
 You assume that because he is not changing, he simply doesn't understand your pain.

 Psychology demands a harsher truth: He understands you perfectly.
 He just does not value the relationship enough to sustain the discomfort of changing his behavior.
 He is relying on your willingness to keep "talking about it" as a substitute for him actually doing anything about it.
+This is known as **Weaponized Incompetence in Communication**—pretending not to understand a concept so that the responsibility of teaching it remains on you.

 The Action Bias

 In behavioral science, actions are the only true metric of belief.
 Words are merely intentions, and apologies without changed behavior are just manipulation.
 A high-value, secure partner does not need a PowerPoint presentation on human empathy to treat you well.
-If you express that a specific action hurts you, a secure partner modifies the behavior immediately because your emotional safety is their priority.

 The Three-Strike Boundary Rule

 Stop trying to translate your worth to someone who is committed to misunderstanding you.
-Your peace relies on recognizing when the talking needs to stop and the walking away needs to begin.

 Tired of the Toxic Cycle?